olvlvl / composer-attribute-collector

 Can I use the plugin during development?

-Yes, you can use the plugin during development, but keep in mind the attributes file is only
+Yes, you can use the plugin during development, but keep in mind the "attributes" file is only

-composer dump
+composer dump-autoload

-to refresh the attributes file.
+to refresh the "attributes" file.

 As a workaround you could have watchers on the directories that contain classes with attributes to

-run XDEBUG_MODE=off composer dump
+run XDEBUG_MODE=off composer dump-autoload

 when you make changes.
-PhpStorm offers file watchers.
+PhpStorm offers file

-You could also use spatie/file-system-watcher, it only requires PHP.
-If the plugin is too slow
+watchers.
+You could also use spatie/file-system-watcher, it only requires

-for your liking, try running the command with COMPOSER_ATTRIBUTE_COLLECTOR_USE_CACHE=yes
+PHP.
+If the plugin is too slow for your liking, try running the command with

-enable caching and speed up consecutive runs.
+, it will enable caching and speed up consecutive runs.

 Continuous Integration